 This elective / selective course explores the relationship of physical activity to health and the quality of life.
 The course offers students a more vigorous opportunity to pursue physical fitness through the use of human performance assessments in five separate components of fitness: cardio respiratory endurance, muscular strength, muscular endurance, flexibility and body composition.
 It will also examine the relationship between exercise and developing a healthy heart, nutrition, stress, smoking cessation and reduced alcohol consumption.
 The basic principles of physical conditioning are explored with an emphasis on fitness style during teenage years and into early adulthood.
 Pre and post self-evaluative data are reviewed for each student.
 Encouraging the development, design and pursuit of individualized training programs based on each student's needs.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

-AQUATIC TRAINING COURSE #: 923F CREDIT: 1⁄2
+AQUATIC TRAINING COURSE #: 923F CREDIT: 1/2

 AND LIFE GUARD CERTIFICATION 923S

 COURSE DESCRIPTION:

 This class is designed for students who wish to prepare themselves for the ARC lifeguard certification test.
 Students who enroll in this course should have a background and the ability to swim.
 The course will engage students in a variety of aquatic physical activities that will focus on improving muscular strength, muscular endurance and overall physical fitness.
 The course will also incorporate CPR / AED and first aid training.
 Students enrolled in this course will be provided with all of the necessary materials and training to successfully complete and pass the American Red Cross Lifeguard Certification course.

 SUMMER ASSIGNMENT: None

-COMPETITIVE SPORTS STRATEGIES

-AND SKILLS GR 10-12

-COURSE #: 924F 924S

 CREDIT: 1/2

 COURSE DESCRIPTION:

 Competitive Sport Strategies and Skills is a rigorous elective.
 Traditional team sports such as football, basketball, volleyball, floor hockey, and softball will be offered as well as lifetime fitness activities.
 Emphasis will be placed on skill development and game strategy.
 Time will be taken to introduce coaching philosophies as well as officiating responsibilities.
 The Sport Education model will be followed for student lead practice development.
 Daily participation, cooperation and effort are key components of this class, along with periodic skill, written and physical fitness tests.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

-YOGA FUSION GR.
-9-12 COURSE #: 905F CREDIT: 1/2
+COURSE #: 905F 905S CREDIT: 1/2

-905S

 COURSE DESCRIPTION:

 Yoga Fusion is a trend that blends yoga poses with other fitness regimens such as Pilates, strength training, dance and kickboxing.
 It's a great fitness routine for advanced or beginners.
 Students will increase their muscular strength, muscular endurance and flexibility.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

-SPORTS PHYSIOLOGY AND MEDICINE 1 COURSE #: 915F CREDIT: 1⁄2
+SPORTS PHYSIOLOGY AND MEDICINE 1 COURSE #: 915F CREDIT: 1/2

 915S

 COURSE DESCRIPTION:

 This course will explore the fundamentals of exercise, the impact of exercise training on performance and health, and the significance of sports-related nutrition/fueling for sport.
 Students will also learn the basic skills and fundamental procedures that will help prevent injuries and increase athletic performance, including nutritional guidelines, protective sports equipment, psychological aspects of competition, and training and conditioning.
 A strong emphasis will be placed on provided information and guest speakers related to careers in the area of sports exercise and medicine.

-SUMMER ASSIGNMENT: None
+SUMMER ASSIGNMENT: None COLLEGE SPORTS MEDICINE (Care and Prevention of Athletic Injuries) COURSE DESCRIPTION:

-COURSE #: 915-2F

-915-2S

-CREDIT: 1/2

-COURSE DESCRIPTION: